prakhar-paliwal-07/diabetes-prediction/README.md

 Overview of Project: Pima Indian Diabetes Prediction

-Project Title
+1) Project Title--

 Pima Indian Diabetes Prediction using Support Vector Machine (SVM)

-Overview of the Project
+2)--Overview of the Project

 This project implements an end-to-end machine learning pipeline that classifies patients as either diabetic or non-diabetic based on diagnostic health data.
 Using the Pima Indian Diabetes Dataset, the main objective is to develop a reliable classification model that may be helpful in early risk assessment.
 It involves rigorous data standardization, splitting the data into training and test sets, and the actual training of a Support Vector Classifier.
 The final result is a high-accuracy model with strong generalization capability-that is, low overfitting-on unseen patient data.

-Features
+3)Features--

 The model makes a prediction based on eight quantitative diagnostic features: